 This course includes the characterization of components of our environment that can adversely affect human health and the policies and regulations designed to protect us.
 The course covers such topics as air/water quality, food hygiene, sanitation, municipal/infectious/hazardous waste, vector-borne disease, occupational health, legal/risk issues, and global environmental issues.

-HLTH 6770 – Grant Writing in Public Health Practice
+HLTH 6770 – Grant and Proposal Writing in Public Health

 This course will examine grant language, research versus program grants, funders, different sections of common grants, and the writing of a comprehensive grant proposal.
 Methods and techniques for writing and managing grant proposals to support public health programs.
 Emphasis on development of grant proposals, including narrative, program plan, evaluation design, timeline, budget justifications, identifying grant resources, managing funded projects, and developing requests for proposals.